ScottArbeit/Grace/README.md

 Grace Server is a modern Web API application.
 Like Grace's CLI, the Web API is easy to use, and easy to understand.

-Grace ships with a .NET SDK, which is simply a projection of the Web API into .NET (and which Grace CLI uses).
+Grace ships with a .NET SDK, which is simply a projection of the Web API into .NET (and which Grace itself uses).
 SDK's for other platforms are welcomed as community contributions.

 ![](https://gracevcsdevelopment.blob.core.windows.net/static/Green.svg)